mosip/documentation/docs/platform/roadmap/Roadmap.md

-## MOSIP 1.x
+## MOSIP v1

-The first MOSIP version is v1 (1.x.x releases) and includes feature and functionality described in other sections of this documentation.
-Below is a list of things that are in the pipeline or will be in the next few months.
+The first MOSIP version is v1 (1.x.x releases) and ir focuses on ID issuance, lifecycle managament and identity verification via authentication.
+Detailed capabilities can be found in the features section of the documentation.
+Below is a list of things that are in the pipeline and slated for upcoming releases.

 Note: Scope and avaialbility dates are subject to change